FlyingRossolini/FlyingRossolini/README.md

 Past 25 years or so I've been a Microsoft tech stack dev with a penchant for industrial automation interfacing.
 Since leaving the corporate world at the end of 2021, I've gravitated towards home automation and IoT; but still all about C# MVC design pattern web applications.

 Interests -
-ESP32, C#, home automation, CJ7 jeeps.
+ESP32, C#, automation (home, office, industrial), CJ7 jeeps.

 <!---